 Many school children do not have access to healthy fruits and vegetables (ISSUE).
 The School Nutrition Association will subsidize installation of salad bars in forty schools to increase access to nutritious fruits, vegetables and nuts in school breakfasts and lunches (OBJECTIVE).
 Not only will this result in increased purchases from specialty crop growers, but the evaluation component also will provide a model for other schools in their efforts to market healthy meals to children (IMPORTANCE).
-This project has not been submitted or funded by another Federal or State grant program.
+This project has not been submitted to or funded by another Federal or State grant program.

 This project would establish a crisis communication plan for the fruit and vegetable industry (OBJECTIVE) in case of emergency such as extreme drought (IMPORTANCE).
-The previous year's grant funds were used to complete Phase 1 which comprised of research and an audit of the fruit and vegetable industry and created recommendations for handling a crisis.
-Phase 2 continues the project by implementing and disseminating these recommendations throughout the State (SHOWS HOW PROJECT COMPLIMENTS PREVIOUS WORK).
-This project has not been submitted or funded by another Federal or State grant program.
+The previous year's grant funds were used to complete Phase 1 which consisted of research and an audit of the fruit and vegetable industry and created recommendations for handling a crisis.
+Phase 2 continues the project by implementing and disseminating these recommendations throughout the State (SHOWS HOW PROJECT COMPLEMENTS PREVIOUS WORK).
+This project has not been submitted to or funded by another Federal or State grant program.

 The State will partner with a production team to create a suite of six television and radio public service announcements to introduce and promote locally produced specialty crops (OBJECTIVE) thereby changing the purchasing behavior of consumers and retailers to "buy local" (NEED).
 This project is a State marketing program.
-The State will only promote eligible specialty crops (may include comprehensive list of eligible specialty crops) and will not use grant funds to generically cross-market other commodities which fall under state marketing programs but are outside the scope of the specialty crop definition (STATE MARKETING PROGRAM).
+The State will only promote eligible specialty crops such as strawberries, almonds, and peaches.
+Matching funds will be used to promote other commodities which fall under the state marketing program but are outside the scope of the specialty crop definition (METHODS OR PROCESSES USED TO ENSURE ALL GRANT FUNDS ENHANCE THE COMPETITIVENESS OF ELIGIBLE SPECIALTY CROPS).
 This project has not been submitted or funded by another Federal or State grant program.